djplaner/blog/docs/2016/08/23/on-the-value-or-otherwise-of-samr-rat-etc/index.md

 ---
+categories:
+- edu8117
+date: 2016-08-23 15:22:26+10:00
+next:
+  text: Exploring Moodle book usage - part 4 - students and initial use
+  url: /blog2/2016/08/23/exploring-moodle-book-usage-part-4-students-and-initial-use/
+previous:
+  text: Understanding and using the idea of &quot;network learning&quot;
+  url: /blog2/2016/08/17/understanding-and-using-the-idea-of-network-learning/
 title: On the value or otherwise of SAMR, RAT etc.
-date: 2016-08-23 15:22:26+10:00
-categories: ['edu8117']
 type: post
 template: blog-post.html
 comments: